startupheroes/startupheroes-checkstyle/RULES.md

 (null for object references, zero for numeric types and char and false for boolean.)
 21. PackageDeclaration: Ensures that a class has a package declaration, and (optionally) whether the package name matches the directory name for the source file.
-22.EqualsHashCodeCheck: Checks that classes that either override {@code equals()} or {@code hashCode()} also overrides the other.
-23. AbstractClassNameCheck: Ensures that the names of abstract classes conforming to some regular expression and check that "abstract" modifier exists.
+22. AbstractClassName: Ensures that the names of abstract classes conforming to some regular expression and check that "abstract" modifier exists.

 # Custom checks:

-1. VariableDeclarationOrderCheck: Checks for variable definitions should be at the given order of the class.
-2. RedundantMultipleAnnotationCheck: Checks for together usage of given set of annotations redundantly.
+1. ForbiddenAnnotationCheck: Checks for prevent to use blocked annotations on class or interface.
-3. ForbiddenAnnotationKeyCheck: Checks to forbidden usage the given key inside given annotation.
+2. ForbiddenAnnotationKeyCheck: Checks to forbidden usage the given key inside given annotation.
-4. MissingEqualsHashCodeCheck: Checks whether there is or not a default equals and hashCode methods in typed class.
-5. MissingToStringCheck: Checks whether there is or not toString method in typed class.
-6. MissingGetterCheck: Checks if there is no getter for a variable of typed class.
-7. MissingSetterCheck: Checks if there is no setter for a variable of typed class.
-8. MissingVariableCheck: Checks that mandatory to declare some variables in typed class.
-9. VariableAnnotationKeyValueCheck: Checks that a variable has given key and value pair in given annotation.
-10. RedundantDefaultAnnotationParameterAssignCheck: Checks for redundant default parameter value assign of annotation.
-11. GeneratedPrimaryKeyNameCheck: Checks for generated primary key name of the typed class, it should be 'id'.
+3. GeneratedPrimaryKeyNameCheck: Checks for generated primary key name of the typed class, it should be 'id'.
-12. VariableNameCheck: Checks for variable's names of the class, names should not be in context of the class name.
-13. MissingOverrideCheck: Checks for missing override annotations for overriden methods.
-14. ForbiddenAnnotationCheck: Checks for prevent to use blocked annotations on class or interface.
-15. TableIdentifierNameCheck: Checks the index name format of the class, it should be like table_name_field1_name_field2_name_index and checks the unique constraint name format of the class, it should be like table_name_field1_name_field2_name_uk.
-17. LogDataTableCheck: Checks the variables in log table and show variables to move to the log data table.
+4. LogDataTableCheck: Checks the variables in log table and show variables to move to the log data table.
-18. MissingEmptyLineCheck: Checks the empty line from the last right curly bracket at the end of each class, interface and enum.
+5. MissingAbstractModifierCheck: Checks 'abstract' modifier for entity mapped super classes.
+6. MissingAbstractNameCheck: Checks 'Abstract' keyword in name of entity mapped super classes.
 (Not used for now)
-19. MissingAbstractModifierCheck: Checks 'abstract' modifier for entity mapped super classes.
-20. AbstractEntityNameCheck: Checks 'Abstract' keyword in name of entity mapped super classes.
+7. MissingEmptyLineCheck: Checks the empty line from the last right curly bracket at the end of each class, interface and enum.
+(Not used for now)
+8. MissingEqualsHashCodeCheck: Checks whether there is or not a default equals and hashCode methods in typed class.
+9. MissingGetterCheck: Checks if there is no getter for a variable of typed class.
+10. MissingOverrideCheck: Checks for missing override annotations for overriden methods.
+(Not used for now)
+11. MissingSetterCheck: Checks if there is no setter for a variable of typed class.
+12. MissingToStringCheck: Checks whether there is or not toString method in typed class.
+13. MissingVariableCheck: Checks that mandatory to declare some variables in typed class.
+14. RedundantDefaultAnnotationParameterAssignCheck: Checks for redundant default parameter value assign of annotation.
+(Not used for now)
+15. RedundantMultipleAnnotationCheck: Checks for together usage of given set of annotations redundantly.
+16. TableIdentifierNameCheck: Checks the index name format of the class, it should be like table_name_field1_name_field2_name_index and checks the unique constraint name format of the class, it should be like table_name_field1_name_field2_name_uk.
+17. VariableAnnotationKeyValueCheck: Checks that a variable has given key and value pair in given annotation.
+18. VariableDeclarationOrderCheck: Checks for variable definitions should be at the given order of the class.
+19. VariableNameCheck: Checks for variable's names of the class, names should not be in context of the class name.

 # Suppress warnings checks:
 1. SuppressWarningsHolder: Make the @SuppressWarnings annotations available to Checkstyle.